ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ##### Breakout Board GND Pins

-The breakout board fuctions just as the alligator ground pins.
+The breakout board functions just as the alligator ground pins.
 These pins are used to complete the circuit.
 ![microbit-breakout-gnd](assets/microbit-breakout-gnd.png)

 ---

 ###  The A and B Buttons

-The A and B buttons on the micro:bit are like simple controls that you can press to interact with your programs.
-You can program the micro:bit to do different things when you press these buttons, like showing a message on the LED screen, playing a sound, or starting a game.
+The A and B buttons on the micro:bit are like simple controls you can press to interact with your programs.
+You can program the micro:bit to do different things when you press these buttons, such as showing a message on the LED screen, playing a sound, or starting a game.

 ![microbit-buttons](assets/microbit-buttons.png)